DevelopmentDigitalTwin/public-user/README.md

 6. Make modeling pipeline:
 ##### MVP Limitation:
-      - all input and output columns must be numerical
+      - all inputs and output columns must be numerical
       - one transformer and one model must be added to pipeline
       - just could use imputation (dropna) as transformer
       - just could use linear regression (xgboost) as model